SondreUM/UiTHack25/crypto/Pseudo_Science/writeup/README.md

 From here on we mainly have 3 choices when it comes to finding the correct one.

 ### Manual testing
 There is 100 passwords that could be the correct one. get to work and test them one by one with `gpg flag.txt.gpg` and pasting in the passwords one by one.
+Eventually you will find the correct one an receive an un-encrypted `flag.txt` which contains the flag.

 ### Use gnupg python library
 a quick `pip install python-gnupg` will allow us to automate the testing by reading each password in python and testing if it creates the desired file when using the gpg.decrypt() function.

+A proposed solution using this method can be found in [solution.py](solution.py).
+It will print the flag when the correct password is found.

 ### Use John the Ripper
 A bit more complicated, but using john the ripper jumbo we can do a quick `gpg2john flag.txt.gpg > hash` to create a hash file for the password of the file.
 We can then `john --wordlist=wordlist.txt --rules hash` to have it spit out the password.